Septias/bachelor-thesis/main.typ

       packages1 = [ pkgs.code pkgs.fz pkgs.git ];
       packages2 = with pkgs; [code fz git];

-      # Introducing a name directy from a set
+      # Introducing a name directly from a set
       with1 = with { name = "John"; }; name;
     }
     ```